Nikola: Signs The GM Deal Is Likely Gone (NASDAQ:NKLA)

 As I wrote in a previous article, the only “comparable” company I saw during the dotcom bubble was Corvis, an optical networking equipment provider.
 What connected Nikola and Corvis?
 At their peak euphoria, both got more than $30 billion in market cap before having any revenues.

-Now, in my view Nikola is actually worse than Corvis was.
+Now, in my view, Nikola is actually worse than Corvis was.
 The reason is that while Corvis had credible technology and thus eventually fielded promising products, Nikola doesn’t seem to have anything valuable.
 Corvis stock still fell more than 95% even with it having advanced products.
 Nikola will likely fare worse.

 Why do I say that in my opinion Nikola doesn't have anything valuable?
 That’s actually not the focus of this article.
 But still I can quickly sum up the reason: The reason is that Nikola signed a deal with General Motors (GM) where it contracted to use both GM’s EV and Fuel Cell technologies.
 This deal covered both light trucks and Class 8 trucks.
 If Nikola had any relevant EV or fuel cell technology, I don't think it would have agreed to use GM powertrains and associated technology for the entirety of those two domains.

 That deal is the best proof we could ever have that Nikola didn’t have superior EV or fuel cell technology.
 It was also an incredible lopsided deal in favor of GM, as I wrote, but what’s most important is that it made it a certainty that Nikola had no amazing technology of its own.
-Instead it just outsourced GM’s technology and promised to design a light truck upper body (a task, mind you, which it can also contractually outsource).
+Instead, it just outsourced GM’s technology and promised to design a light truck upper body (a task, mind you, which it can also contractually outsource).

 Of note, although the deal was lopsided in favor of GM, a lot happened to GM after that deal was signed.
 Nikola became a controversial company, with talk of trucks moved by gravity and other things.
 Its CEO departed.
 The motive GM could terminate this deal, in spite of it being so favorable, is thus because of the reputational risk of being associated with Nikola in light of that controversy.

 Anyway, right now, at $35, this (in my opinion) empty shell of a company still trades for a $14 billion market cap.
 Hence, I see the final outcome as rather obvious.
 The stock will likely implode from here.
-One could argue "but the business prospects, we need to value those".
+One could argue "but the business prospects, we need to value those."
 Such an approach, though, would again miss the fact that Nikola didn't have what it said it had (EV and fuel cell technology) prior to signing the GM deal.
 Any company starting from zero and just promising to design (possibly outsource) the upper body of a vehicle is most likely worth zero, even if in the future something might happen to change that.
 Nikola's brand is not known outside of the stock market, either.

 Yet, in the context of the EV bubble affecting lots of quoted stocks, Nikola stock has also been bid up this month.
 And the most incredible part, was that the buying recently accelerated when GM made a website mistake which seemed to confirm the Nikola/GM deal was still on the table.
 The hype happened basically because the website still linked to the September 8 PR on the original deal.